 Author - goulandi

 "Plants we eat" is one of the 3 subcategories of e-Nature, which the Educational Department of the Natural History Museum has prepared for children (see more in e-Kids, in the Menu of our website).
-Following our instructions, children will become little Gardeners-Gardeners and watch the plants grow under their own care!
-In the "Plants we eat" category we continue with watermelon!
+Following our instructions, children will become young gardeners and watch the plants grow under their own care!
+In the "Plants we eat" category we continue with melon!

 Read more...